dbokatov/LTRCCT-TEST/docs/main/Lab1.md

 1. Login into [Webex Control Hub](https://admin.webex.com){:target="_blank"} by using your Admin profile.
    Your login will be of the format **wxcclabs+admin_ID<span id="attendee-id-placeholder">AttendeeID</span>@gmail.com**.
 You will see another login screen with OKTA on it where you may need to enter the email address again and the password provided to you.

-Your Attendee ID is: <span id="attendee-id-placeholder">Loading...</span>
-Please ensure your ID is correct for event access.

     ![profiles](../graphics/Lab1/1-CH_Login.gif)